What Will Trump’s Win Mean for the World?

 0:00

 Trump is a businessman, and whenever he gives something away, he wants something for America in return.
-His detractors call this “transactional,” but in many cases it is good for America, decreases the likelihood of a catastrophic war, and in the long run is good for democracy.
-And, America’s ballooning federal debt means that we simply can’t afford to be quite as generous as before.
+His detractors call this “transactional,” but in many cases, it is good for America, decreases the likelihood of a catastrophic war, and in the long run is good for democracy.
+And America’s ballooning federal debt means that we simply can’t afford to be quite as generous as before.

-Another possible result of the tariffs is for China to shift its production away from supplying the United States, to exports to Europe and what Beijing calls the “Global South.”
-China could also increase its own consumption, which economists have long supported to stop the country’s overproduction that puts industries around the world out of business.
-Trump’s increased tariffs on China will further decouple the United States from the country and reorient U.S. supply chains to U.S. industries, and to our global allies and partners.
+Trump’s increased tariffs on China will further decouple the United States from the Chinese communist regime, and reorient U.S. supply chains to U.S. industries and to our global allies and partners.
 This will increase U.S. jobs and trade with countries like Mexico, Vietnam, and India.
-That may increase prices somewhat, but will also improve U.S. national security by not making us so reliant on an adversarial country.
+That may increase prices somewhat, but will also improve U.S. national security by not making us so reliant on an adversarial power.

 Another option for U.S. allies is to accept the offer made by Trump to Taipei, which is to pay the United States an “insurance premium” to deepen U.S. commitment to their defense.
-For Taiwan, this could be about 5 percent of its GDP–$40 billion.
+For Taiwan, this could be about 5 percent of its GDP, or $40 billion.
 Taipei may attempt to bargain this down by threatening to support “reunification” with China, but that would be an empty threat as most in Taiwan do not want to become the next Hong Kong.

-While Trump’s detractors have incorrectly characterized his offer as “protection money,” it is in fact just part of the cost to the United States of maintaining the kind of global security footprint and “nuclear umbrella” that protected our allies since the end of World War II.
+While Trump’s detractors have incorrectly characterized his offer as “protection money,” it is in fact just part of the cost to the United States of maintaining the kind of global security footprint and “nuclear umbrella” that has protected our allies since the end of World War II.
 Given the U.S. defense budget of about $850 billion annually, the ask from Taiwan is actually pretty low.

-Trump’s strong support of Israel’s tough stand against Iran and its proxies, and President Benjamin Netanyahu’s newfound lack of restraints due to his firing of his defense minister gives the Israel Defense Forces more latitude against a range of threats, including Iran’s nuclear sites, Hezbollah, the Houthis, and what is left of Hamas.
+Trump’s strong support of Israel’s tough stand against Iran and its proxies, and President Benjamin Netanyahu’s newfound lack of restraints due to his firing of his defense minister, give the Israel Defense Forces more latitude against a range of threats, including Iran’s nuclear sites, Hezbollah, the Houthis, and what is left of Hamas.
 Tehran may respond by either doubling down on its aggressive stance or conducting a tactical retreat.
 It could redouble its efforts to acquire a nuclear weapon, which would increase the probability of further military escalation with Israel and the United States, or it could back off, stop funding its proxies, and wait for softer politicians in Washington and Jerusalem.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.